que-rb/que/README.md

 # Que

+**TL;DR: Que is a high-performance alternative to DelayedJob or QueueClassic that improves the reliability of your application by helping you keep your jobs [consistent](https://en.wikipedia.org/wiki/ACID#Consistency) with the rest of your data.**

-Que is a queue for Ruby applications that manages jobs using PostgreSQL's advisory locks.
-There are several advantages to this design over other RDBMS-backed queues like DelayedJob or QueueClassic:
+Que is a queue for Ruby and PostgreSQL that manages jobs using [advisory locks](http://www.postgresql.org/docs/current/static/explicit-locking.html#ADVISORY-LOCKS), which gives it several advantages over other RDBMS-backed queues:

-* **Concurrency** - Since there's no need for "SELECT FOR UPDATE"-style locking, workers don't block each other when trying to lock jobs.
+* **Concurrency** - Workers don't block each other when trying to lock jobs, as often occurs with "SELECT FOR UPDATE"-style locking.
 This allows for very high throughput with a large number of workers.
 * **Efficiency** - Locks are held in memory, so locking a job doesn't incur a disk write.
-* **Safety** - If a Ruby process dies, its jobs won't be lost, or left in a locked or ambiguous state - they immediately become available for any other worker to pick up.

-Note that with other queues, what kills performance is workers trying to lock a job, only to wait behind one that's persisting an UPDATE on a locked_at column to disk (not to mention the disks of however many other servers your database is replicating to).
-With Que, workers don't block each other or wait for the disk when locking, so the performance bottleneck shifts from I/O to CPU.
+These first two points are what limit performance with other queues - all workers trying to lock jobs have to wait behind one that's persisting its UPDATE on a locked_at column to disk (and the disks of however many other servers your database is replicating to).
+Under heavy load, Que's bottleneck is CPU, not I/O.
+* **Safety** - If a Ruby process dies, the jobs it is working won't be lost, or left in a locked or ambiguous state - they immediately become available for any other worker to pick up.

 Additionally, there are the general benefits of storing jobs in Postgres, alongside the rest of your data, rather than in Redis or a dedicated queue:

 * **Transactional Control** - Queue a job along with other changes to your database, and it'll commit or rollback with everything else.
-If you're using ActiveRecord or Sequel, Que can piggyback on their connections, so jobs are protected by the transactions you're already using.
+If you're using ActiveRecord or Sequel, Que can piggyback on their connections, so setup is simple and jobs are protected by the transactions you're already using.
 * **Atomic Backups** - Your jobs and data can be backed up together and restored as a snapshot.
-If your jobs relate to your data (and they usually do), there's no risk of inconsistencies arising during a restoration.
+If your jobs relate to your data (and they usually do), there's no risk of jobs falling through the cracks during a recovery.
 * **Fewer Dependencies** - If you're already using Postgres (and you probably should be), a separate queue is another moving part that can break.

 Que's primary goal is reliability.
 When it's stable, you should be able to leave your application running indefinitely without worrying about jobs being lost due to a lack of transactional support, or left in limbo due to a crashing process.
-Que does everything it can to ensure that jobs you queue are performed exactly once (though the occasional repetition of a job is impossible to avoid - see the wiki page on [how to write a reliable job](https://github.com/chanks/que/wiki/Writing-Reliable-Jobs)).
+Que does everything it can to ensure that jobs you queue are performed exactly once (though the occasional repetition of a job can be impossible to avoid - see the wiki page on [how to write a reliable job](https://github.com/chanks/que/wiki/Writing-Reliable-Jobs)).

 Que's secondary goal is performance.
 It won't be able to match the speed or throughput of a dedicated queue, or maybe even a Redis-backed queue, but it should be fast enough for most use cases.
+In [benchmarks](https://github.com/chanks/queue-shootout) on an AWS c3.8xlarge instance, Que approaches 10,000 jobs per second, or about twenty times the throughput of DelayedJob or QueueClassic.
+You are encouraged to try things out on your own production hardware, though.

-It also includes a worker pool, so that multiple threads can process jobs in the same process.
+Que also includes a worker pool, so that multiple threads can process jobs in the same process.
 It can even do this in the background of your web process - if you're running on Heroku, for example, you won't need to run a separate worker dyno.

-I've written a [benchmarking script](https://github.com/chanks/queue-shootout) that compares the throughput of Que under heavy load to that of DelayedJob and QueueClassic.
-In general, Que is significantly faster (I haven't found a platform where it isn't), but you should try running that script on your own production hardware instead of just taking my word for it.

-**Caveat emptor: Que was extracted from an app of mine that ran in production for a few months.
-It worked well, but has been adapted somewhat from that design in order to support multiple ORMs and other features.
-Please don't trust Que with your production data until we've all tried to break it a few times.**
+*Please be careful when running Que in production.
+It's still very new compared to other RDBMS-backed queues, and there may be issues that haven't been ironed out yet.
+Bug reports are welcome.*

 Que is tested on Ruby 2.0, Rubinius and JRuby (with the `jruby-pg` gem, which is [not yet functional with ActiveRecord](https://github.com/chanks/que/issues/4#issuecomment-29561356)).
-It requires Postgres 9.2+ for the JSON type.
+It requires Postgres 9.2+ for the JSON datatype.

 ## Installation